Gifted-s/clev-cqrs/README.md

 ## Overview

 ### Create a Schema

-First, we need to create a schema using the Schema constructor from clev-cqrs, the schema should look something like this
+First, we need to create a schema using the Schema constructor or simply run ```sh node ./node_modules/clev-cqrs/src/createTemplate``` from clev-cqrs, the schema should look something like this

 ```js
 let   clevCqrs = require("clev-cqrs");